platformio/platformio-docs/boards/atmelavr/attiny13a.rst

   platform = atmelavr
   board = attiny13a

-You can override default Generic ATtiny13A settings per build environment using ``board_***`` option, where ``***`` is a JSON object path from board manifest `attiny13a.json <https://github.com/platformio/platform-atmelavr/blob/master/boards/attiny13a.json>`_.
+You can override default ATtiny13A settings per build environment using ``board_***`` option, where ``***`` is a JSON object path from board manifest `attiny13a.json <https://github.com/platformio/platform-atmelavr/blob/master/boards/attiny13a.json>`_.
 For example, ``board_build.mcu``, ``board_build.f_cpu``, etc.